wiz0u/WTelegramClient/EXAMPLES.md

 Notes:
 - This list does not include discussions with other users.
 For this, you need to use [Messages_GetAllDialogs](#list-dialogs).
 - The list returned by Messages_GetAllChats contains the `access_hash` for those chats.
 Read [FAQ #4](FAQ.MD#access-hash) about this.
-- If a small private chat group has been migrated to a supergroup, you may find both the old `Chat` and a `Channel` with different IDs in the `chats.chats` result, but the old `Chat` will be marked with flag [deactivated] and should not be used anymore.
+- If a basic chat group has been migrated to a supergroup, you may find both the old `Chat` and a `Channel` with different IDs in the `chats.chats` result, but the old `Chat` will be marked with flag [deactivated] and should not be used anymore.
 See [Terminology in ReadMe](README.md#terminology).
 - You can find a longer version of this method call in [Examples/Program_GetAllChats.cs](Examples/Program_GetAllChats.cs)